-- 8.5.
+- 10.4.
+By December 2024, the council will need to make a judgement call based on whether sufficient work has been made on the Development Strategy and Site Allocations Plan (2026-2041) to merge it with Partial Update Plan to create a single Replacement Plan that can be submitted ahead of the 30 June 2025 deadline. - 10.5.
 It is worth noting that there will be lots of councils wanting to submit their local plans by June 2025.
 This could create a bottle neck in the system and may affect the council's ability to adopt its Local Plan by December 2026, after which point time would be up and the Local Plan would need to switch to a New Style Plan.
-Officers are keeping the Planning Inspectorate informed of the council's plan-making timetable. - 8.6.
+Officers are keeping the Planning Inspectorate informed of the council's plan-making timetable. - 10.6.
 Even if all goes to plan and the combined Replacement Plan is submitted by June 2025, there is still a risk that the council will not have this plan adopted by April 2026 (i.e. the point when there will be less than five years remaining of the adopted Local Plan period).
 This has implications on the way the five year housing land supply is measured and the council may still need to take proactive measures to address this.
-However, waiting for a New Style Plan increases this risk and the potential length of time when there may be ambiguity in the way the five year housing land supply is measured. - 8.7.
-Project management risks and the mitigation taken are also detailed in the Local Development Scheme.
+However, waiting for a New Style Plan increases this risk and the potential length of time when there may be ambiguity in the way the five year housing land supply is measured. - 10.7.
+Project management risks and the mitigation taken are also detailed in the Local Development Scheme (Annex E).

-9. EQUALITIES IMPACT
+11. EQUALITIES IMPACT (IF REQUIRED)

-9.1.
+11.1.
 The emerging Local Plan is supported by an Integrated Impact Assessment that considers these legal duties and requirements.
 An updated Integrated Impact Assessment will be available to review and comment on during the public consultation.

-10. CLIMATE CHANGE IMPLICATIONS
+12. CLIMATE CHANGE IMPLICATIONS (IF REQUIRED)

-10.1.
+12.1.
 The council has declared a climate emergency which commits it to preparing an action plan to show how it will support the district to become carbon neutral.
 The council has also committed to make the Local Plan green to its core.
 An update to the Local Plan will directly support local communities and businesses to mitigate and adapt to climate change.

-11. ALTERNATIVE OPTIONS
+13. ALTERNATIVE OPTIONS

-- 11.1.
-Recommendations (a) and (b): Council could decide not to begin the process of preparing a new plan to 2041 and continue with the Partial Update Plan (i.e. the draft policies see Diagram 2) only.
+13.1.
+Recommendations (a) and (b): Cabinet / Council could decide to only continue with the Partial Update Plan.
+Annex G examines the merits of.
 Another option would be to pause work on the Partial Update Plan until when the New Style Plan goes live.
 This option is not advised as it is contingent on various external factors that are not in place yet and are not in the council's control.
 For example, a general election in the next 12 months could result in new political party taking power who may have a different take on how the plan-making process should operate.
-This would also not provide enough time to adopt a Replacement Plan, thereby securing the council's housing land supply, before there is less than five years remaining of the adopted Local Plan period. - 11.2.
-Recommendation (c): there is no reasonable alternative. - 11.3.
-Recommendation (d): Granting delegated authority to make minor changes to the consultation plan and agree the questionnaire will aid the timely publication of the
+This would also not provide enough time to adopt a Replacement Plan, thereby securing the council's housing land supply, before there is less than five years remaining of the adopted Local Plan period.